Luet Package manager

 Repositories

-This document describes how to switch between stable and unstable repositories
+This document describes how to enable or switch between stable and unstable repositories

 Building packages locally